Bellafies/Genshin-Impact-Assistant-Tool-AHK-/Readme.txt

 # Genshin-Impact-Assistant-Tool-AHK-

 Ive been using this Script since ive started the game, so dont fear a ban.
-I just got tired from the clicking and spamming the buttons and some other problems that you might also have.
+(Im still playing) I just got tired from the clicking and spamming the buttons and some other problems that you might also have.

 This Script helps you with